BradMoonUESTC/auditclaw/README.md

 [Chinese README / 中文文档](./README_CN.md)

 `auditclaw` is an agent-driven audit core for code and smart contract review workflows.
-It turns audit methodology into reusable `Markdown + JSON` assets, while the framework itself handles task decomposition, fan-out execution, artifact capture, and run logging.
+Its core value is simple: any auditor can turn their own audit knowledge into a custom AI scanning engine by writing the methodology into the auditor's `Markdown` files, while the framework handles task decomposition, fan-out execution, artifact capture, and run logging.

+In practice, that means the auditor focuses on prompts, checklists, heuristics, and reporting structure in files like `decompose.md`, `audit.md`, `report.md`, and `knowledge/*.md`. `auditclaw` turns those assets into an executable audit pipeline instead of requiring each auditor to build a new agent system from scratch.

 This repository currently implements the `Audit Core` only.
 It already provides the core scanning and audit execution pipeline, but it does **not** yet include the outer automation layer you might expect from something like `openclaw`, such as target onboarding, scheduling, notifications, ticket routing, external integrations, or broader operational orchestration.